hexian000/neosocksd/API.md

 **Description**

 Resolves a host name asynchronously.
-If asynchronous name resolution is not configured, `await.resolve` is the same as `neosocksd.resolve`.
+If asynchronous name resolution is not configured, `await.resolve` behaves the same as `neosocksd.resolve`.

 IPv4/IPv6 preference depends on command line argument `-4`/`-6`.